 If you’re on a very low income, you might be able to get extra money from local charities and organisations, which you won’t have to pay back.

-Local councils can also provide help with the Household Support Fund.
-Depending on your situation, the Household Support Fund can help you get:
+Depending on your situation, the Crisis and Resilience Fund can help you get:

 If you’ve missed a rent payment or fallen behind with payments, it’s important to act quickly.